See & Experience

-Artist Rustam QBic has painted a muralpainting that covers a whole house called Aravatalo in Nikkilä (adress: Pohjoinen koulutie 1).
+Artist Rustam QBic has painted a muralpainting that covers a whole house called Aravatalo in Nikkilä (address: Pohjoinen koulutie 1).
 Muralpainting was created during september 2017 as a part of street art event called UPEA17.
 UPEA17 collected top artist both from Finland and abroad to paint art in the walls of buildings and public places around Finland.

 Rustam QBic is a known and well renowned artist in the field of urban art.
 In his art QBic combines modern street art and classic visual arts in a refined way.
-He emphasizes especially storytelling and harmony of the colours, and plans his art to fit the enviroment around the art piece.
+He emphasizes especially storytelling and harmony of the colours, and plans his art to fit the environment around the art piece.
 QBic gets inspiration especially from nature, literature and people that are close to him.
 His artwork creates imaginative characters and dreamlike places which are loved around the world.
 One can see QBics art pieces for example in Russia, Switzerland, United States and Australia.

-”You have to forget your lazyness”
+”You have to forget your laziness”